-ALL DANCES
+SCHOOL DANCES

-Like to dance?
-You will get many opportunities this year to show off your favorite steps and meet new friends at this very popular activity at Glenbard West.
 Dances begin with the "Back-to-School" dance in August and additional dances/activities throughout the year.
 The Homecoming Dance, Heart Hop and Prom are all semi-formal dances.
 The year ends with the Junior-Senior Prom in April.
 Glenbard West students may bring guests to dances with pre-approval from the Dean or Assistant Principal for Student Services.
 Students MUST have IDs to enter dances where tickets are purchased at the door.
 Students should understand that even though dances are held outside of the normal school day, all school rules apply; particularly those relating to drug/alcohol use or possession.

-1. Most dances are open to Glenbard West students only.
+- 1. Most dances are open to Glenbard West students only.
 A Glenbard West student may obtain permission to bring a guest to an approved dance by receiving advanced approval from his/her Dean or Assistant Principal for Student Services.
 The guest must abide by all school rules.
 Any guest may be denied attendance at any dance per the discretion of the Dean.
-All guests to any dance must be at least high school age (under 21) and complete a "Dance Guest Form."

-- Students must arrive no later than one hour after the dance has started.
+All guests to any dance must be at least high school age (under 21) and complete a "Dance Guest Form." - 2.
+Students must arrive no later than one hour after the dance has started.
 For most dances this would mean 8:00 PM or 9:00 PM.
 Students CANNOT leave a dance until one hour before the dance ends. - 3.
-If the student or guest leaves the prescribed area of the dance, they will not be permitted to return. - 4.
+If the student or guest leaves the prescribed area of the dance, they will not be permitted to return. - 1.
 Students should not bring purses, backpacks, or valuables to dances.